 Manaslu Circuit Trek

-It is the least visited trekking trail in our list but has so much more to offer.
+It is the least visited trekking trail on our list but has so much more to offer.
 The trek will take you right into the foothills of Mt.
-Manaslu, the eighth tallest mountain in the world.
-This trekking journey beautifully blends mountain views with subtropical vegetation, mountain deserts, and ancient villages. the highest point reached during the trek is in Larke Pass, at height of 5,106m.
+Manaslu, the eighth-tallest mountain in the world.
+This trekking journey beautifully blends mountain views with subtropical vegetation, mountain deserts, and ancient villages. the highest point reached during the trek is Larke Pass, at a height of 5,106m.
 Including the Manaslu, during the trek, you will come face to face with 10 peaks over 6,500m and a few over 7,000m.
 The views of mountains like Himalchuli, NgadiChuli, Shringi, and Langpo will be etched in your memory forever.